Tooth cavities in dogs

 This molar cavity was located on back of the

 A dental mirror was used for the cavity

 right lower molar tooth.

 Dental cavities destroy the enamel and dentin.
 Early treatment is

-important or dental extraction may be the only treatment option.
+important, or dental extraction may be the only treatment option.

 Severe tooth decay is best treated by dental extraction.
-The structural weakening of these decayed teeth (see radiograph below) commonly lead to tooth fracture.
+The structural weakening of these decayed teeth (see radiograph below) commonly leads to tooth fracture.
 Restoring weak teeth serves no useful purpose and is discouraged.

 Severe molar tooth decay resulting in